Lloyd’s Register Foundation names next CEOWritten by Nick Blenkey

 Dr. Ruth Boumphrey has been named CEO of Lloyd’s Register Foundation, an independent global charity that owns the Lloyd’s Register Group.
-She will take over from outgoing CEO Professor Richard Clegg following his retirement on June 30, 2022.
+She is currently the foundation’s director of research and strategic programs and will take over from outgoing CEO Professor Richard Clegg following his retirement on June 30, 2022.

 Clegg was the foundation’s first CEO and led the organization for ten years.
 Boumphrey is currently director of research and strategic programs at the foundation, In her current role she leads its work on some of the biggest global safety challenges.